APPtitude Pre-Law Program

 Students will build community, resources, and skills in three areas: academic, personal, and professional development.
 Specifically, students will work on their critical thinking and reading skills, with an eye toward understanding their importance to the successful study of law.
 Students will build their time-management and wellness skills, further preparing them for their academic and professional journeys.

-Students will be required to meet for an hour session each week throughout the duration of the Program.
+Students will be required to meet for about an hour to an hour and a half session each week throughout the duration of the Program.
 In addition, participants will be required to complete brief assignments related to each session.
 Some limited special sessions or events scheduled outside the regular weekly session may also occur.
 Students can expect the commitment to be between 1-2 hours per week, with an approximate total time commitment of 12-16 hours for the semester.